 EPA uses the Alternate Test Procedure Program to evaluate analytical methods from a variety of sources.

 - When regulating new contaminants or through other rulemaking actions

 - Using the expedited approval process

 Laboratories supporting public water systems must use EPA-approved analytical methods when analyzing samples to demonstrate compliance with drinking water regulations

 How can I get involved?

-- Purpose: Continue open discussion with stakeholders and spark innovation on analytical testing procedures for unregulated contaminants in drinking water.
+EPA hosted a public meeting and webinar in June 2018 at the Andrew W. Breidenbach Environmental Research Center in Cincinnati, OH.
+The meeting continued the open discussion with stakeholders and was designed to spark innovation on analytical testing procedures for unregulated contaminants in drinking water.